 - Kids’ attractions close at 6 pm but the Maze, Haunted Barn, and Hay Rides are open until 10:30 pm.

 - Pumpkins are $1 – $25, so they can get pricey but they’re a sustainable farm so at least you’re buying guilt-free.

-- There are plenty of picnic tables to enjoy lunch on-site.
+- There are plenty of lunch tables to enjoy a meal on-site.
 If you have a group and want to reserve a hut, call ahead.

 [Photos by Soni Bedi, all rights reserved]

 Find more pumpkin patches, corn mazes, hay mazes near the East Bay in our guide >